 Eligibility to Sit for the Bar Exam in Other Jurisdictions

 The Comprehensive Guide to Bar Admission Requirements, a publication by the National Conference of Bar Examiners and the ABA Section of Legal Education and Admission to the Bar provides detailed information on bar admissions requirements in all jurisdictions.

 Disclaimer for Master of Legal Studies Degree

-Completion of a professional law degree program at Kern County College of Law other than the Juris Doctor degree does not qualify a student to take the California Bar Examination or satisfy the requirements for admission to practice law in California.
+Except as provided in rule 4.30 of the Admissions Rules (Legal education in a foreign state or country), completion of a professional law degree program at Kern County College of Law other than the Juris Doctor degree does not qualify a student to take the California Bar Examination or satisfy the requirements for admission to practice law in California.
 It may not qualify a student to take the bar examination or to satisfy requirements for admission to the practice of law in any other jurisdiction.
 A student intending to seek admission to practice law should contact the admitting authority in the jurisdictions where the student intends to qualify to sit for the bar examination or be admitted to practice for information regarding their legal education requirements.

 Information about the State Bar of California Bar Exam

 The State Bar of California maintains information about qualifications to sit for the California Bar Exam, including dates, fees, locations at www.calbar.ca.gov/admissions.
 Statistics for previous bar exam pass rates, including historical data for individual law schools in California can also be found at State Bar of California Examinations Statistics.
 The State Bar of California Committee of Bar Examiners has also established a five-year cumulative pass rate requirement of 40% for all California Accredited Law Schools.
 MCL’s five-year cumulative pass rate for the most current reporting period (2015) is 57%, exceeding the bar’s required standard.